Ergonomic keyboard: Contoured surface

 Some keyboards combine vertical key columns and contoured surfaces with fully-adjustable (independent) split key clusters.
 Examples include the Kinesis Advantage 360, Dactyl Manuform, and MoErgo Glove80.
 With a relatively small market, many are custom-built or sold as kits to be assembled by the user, with extensive customization options.

+Vertical keyboard

+Notably the SafeType keyboard might be a special case of split layout with the 90° tenting angle.